 To gain an overview of the current situation of the travel and tourism industry in India, its stakeholder sentiment, as well as how the industry can look to stabilize going forward after the pandemic situation, we spoke to Ayush Mittal, who currently leads Coinmen’s Corporate Tax team as a Manager.
 He shares his inputs on the pandemic’s impact and his thoughts on how Government intervention can further help reduce the load on the sector, added to the current policies which are already in place.

-And for those who wish to check out the entire podcast via YouTube, here’s the link:
+check out the entire podcast via YouTube, here’s the link:

 And while it is understandable that businesses will look at different strategies to recover once the market is back to normal, it is also important to ensure that they survive through these difficult times via swift government interventions.